ninjacoder88/software-fundamentals/01-ReferenceTypesVsValueTypes/01-ReferenceTypesVsValueTypes.md

 # Reference Types vs Value Types

 **What is a type?**
-It is a representation of data such as a number, string, boolean, or real world object
+A type is a representation of data.

+**What sort of data can be represented in software?**
+Numbers, strings, booleans, with everything falling into "objects"

-**What are some data types?**
-integer - whole number
-long - big whole number
-float - floating point number
-double - big floating point number decimal - precision number char - a single character string - N characters (a word) bool - boolean (true/false) object
+**What are some data types in C# and what do they represent?** integer (int) - whole number long - big whole number float - floating point number double - big floating point number decimal - precision number char - a single character string - N characters (a word/phrase/sentence/etc) bool - boolean (true/false) object

-**Which of those types are value types?** integer long float double
+**What are the commonly used value types?** integer (int) long float double